- Sherman Law LLP

 For over 40 years, clients have trusted in our ability to explain their rights and obligations with respect to estate administration.
 We are confident that you will appreciate our professional and personalized service.
 We invite you to browse our website and read the positive things others have to say about us.

-To benefit from our knowledge, experience, and compassion with respect to your role as an executor and estate trustee, please contact 519-884-0034 or send us an emailMany of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.
+To benefit from our knowledge, experience, and compassion with respect to your role as an executor and estate trustee, please give us a call at 519-884-0034 or send us an emailMany of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
+We assist clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area